 Snorkel the Living Reef

-The centrepiece of Daydream Island Resort‘s $100 million new-look (which will be unveiled in mid-December), the new Living Reef lagoon will be even bigger than before, wrapping 200m around the central resort building.
+The centrepiece of Daydream Island Resort‘s $100 million new-look, the new Living Reef lagoon is even bigger than before, wrapping 200m around the central resort building.

-You’ll not only be able to feed baby stingrays with resident marine biologists, BUT you’ll also be able to snorkel amongst 100 species of fish, coral, starfish, sea cucumbers and crabs.
+You’ll not only feed baby stingrays with resident marine biologists, BUT you’ll also be able to snorkel amongst 100 species of fish, coral, starfish, sea cucumbers and crabs.
 All without stepping foot in the actual ocean!
-New signature restaurant, Graze, will look into the Living Reef, too.
+New signature restaurant, Graze, looks into the Living Reef, too.

-A little further offshore, a rebuild of the Reefworld pontoon on Hardy Reef has kicked off, with completion expected in December 2018.
+A little further offshore you’ll spot the Reefworld pontoon on Hardy Reef.
 As well as providing the ultimate platform for snorkelling, diving, and learning all about the Great Barrier Reef on Cruise Whitsundays‘ day trips from Airlie Beach, you can camp out under the stars in deluxe double swags with their Reef Sleep experience.